reedam-dhake/Library-Management-/README.md

 Heroku deployed website url :
 https://redlib.herokuapp.com/

+On Heroku I have uploaded three books but you will have to upload the image and pdf for the book from the media folder of this repo using edit book after login as heroku deletes the media files each time the dyno is deactivated (which is 30 min for free account on heroku).
+I tried to install cloudinary but it created more errors so i reverted back.
+All other platforms were asking for creditcard to continue so I didn't do it.

+The above problem will not come on local machine.

 To run on local machine setup virtual environment and then inside the git folder do :

 `pip install -r requirements.txt`